jquery/learn.jquery.com/page/using-jquery-core/iterating.md

 #### The Second Argument

-The question is often raised, "If `this` is the element, why is there a second (DOM element) argument passed to the callback?"
+The question is often raised, "If `this` is the element, why is there a second DOM element argument passed to the callback?"

-Whether done intentionally, or inadvertently in our callback, our execution context may change.
-If we consistently use the keyword `this`, we may end up confusing ourselves or another developer coming behind us.
-Even if our execution context remains the same, it may be more readable to use the second parameter as a named parameter.
+Whether intentional or inadvert, the execution context may change.
+When consistently using the keyword `this`, it's easy to end up confusing ourselves or other developers reading the code.
+Even if the execution context remains the same, it may be more readable to use the second parameter as a named parameter.
 For example:

 ```
 $("li").each( function(index, listItem) {